-- Agree a building development and maintenance programme prepared by the Property Task Group. - Continue to deliver the Finance Strategy including the pursuit of external funding streams as well as supporting the WSA to increase parent giving and enable the establishment of an alumni network as a stepping stone to seeking their financial support.
+- a.
+Agree and implement a building development and maintenance programme prepared by the Property Task Group including a plan for the strategic use of reserves. - b.
+Continue to deliver the Financial Strategy, including the pursuit of external funding streams as well as supporting the WSA to increase parent giving and enable the establishment of an alumni network as a stepping-stone to seeking their financial support. - c.
+Help the LMT to sustain the wellbeing of all Staff - d.
+Champion the ongoing opportunities for all students to experience a rich and varied extra curricula offer - e.
+Ensure that the most vulnerable students are prioritised within and benefit from the school's post COVID recovery plan.